rcrowther/django-img/README.md

     class Page(models.Model):

         img = models.ForeignKey(
-            'image.Image',
+            'page.Image',
             null=True,
             blank=True,
-            on_delete=models.CASCADE,
+            on_delete=models.SET_NULL,
             related_name='+'
             )

          etc.

+null=True and blank=True means you can delay adding an image until later.
+And related_name='*' means that Images will not track the models you are creating.
+See Django documentation of model fields for more details.

+Only use models.CASCADE if you are sure this is what you want.
+It means, if an image is deleted, your model that carries the image is deleted too.
+This is usually not what you want.

 #### Choosing between the two
-Which you prefer depends on what you find explicit, maintainable, concise, and so forth.
-SingleImage is little more than a rename, and only validates that it is a filefield.
-However, you will need to use SingleImage if you wish to try the builtin admin.
-By renaming the field, the app namespaces itself away from doing anything unexpected with the admin.

-Then again, the stock Django declartion is slightly more flexible, you could use other model.fields such as ManyToOne.

-##### File deletion and other settings
+ImageOneToOneField/ImageManyToOneField
+- tidy
+- Work with preconfigured admin and auto-delete

+Foreign Field
+- Django stock
+- explicit
+- flexible configuration

+### Auto-delete
+The solution only works if the model uses fields with the ImageRelationFieldMixin i.e. ImageManyToOneField and ImageOneToOneField.

+Add this to your app.ready(),

+    from image.actions import _image_delete

+    def ready()
+        post_delete.connect(_image_delete, sender=SomeModel, weak=False)

 The above settings will remove images when the model is deleted.
 If you prefer,

- img = models.ForeignKey(
-        'image.Image',
-        null=True,
-        blank=True,
-        on_delete=models.SET_NULL,
-        related_name='+'
-    )

-will leave images in storage and the models on the db.

-Also, null=True and blank=True means you can delay adding an image until later.
-And related_name='*' means that Images will not start tracking the model you are creating.
-Se Django documentation of model fields for more details.

-### Creating new Image-handling tables
+## Creating new Image-handling tables
+### Overview
 Image is equipped, and it is expected, that you will create new models from the base models.
 New image models have new DB tables, new upload folders and can have different configuration.

 Two scenarios where you may want to do this,